 “This case is not hard,” U.S. District Judge Daniel M. Traynor said Sept.
 23 in granting the Catholic Benefits Association (CBA) and the Catholic Diocese of Bismarck a preliminary injunction against the rule.
 “The Agency (EEOC) should have known it would not be allowed to force individuals to violate sincerely held religious beliefs.”

-The ruling supports advocacy of the Southern Baptist Ethics & Religious Liberty Commission (ERLC), which submitted a letter to EEOC in October 2023 urging the agency not to define abortion as a pregnancy-related condition in guidance for the implementation of PWFA, a 2022 bipartisan act which did not specifically include abortion per se, only pregnancy-related illnesses and conditions.
+The ruling supports advocacy of the Southern Baptist Ethics & Religious Liberty Commission (ERLC), which submitted a letter to the EEOC in October 2023 urging the agency not to define abortion as a pregnancy-related condition in guidance for the implementation of PWFA, a 2022 bipartisan act which did not specifically include abortion per se, only pregnancy-related illnesses and conditions.

 “The recent ruling by North Dakota U.S. District Judge Daniel Traynor ensures much-needed protection for thousands of individuals from violating their deeply held religious beliefs, but the ruling also points to a larger need for this harmful and illegal regulation to be permanently stopped,” ERLC Director of Public Policy Hannah Daniel told Baptist Press.